vighneshiyer/vighneshiyer.com/content/research/philosophy/02-what_is_good_engineering_research.md

 - Who is qualified to judge novelty?
 - What is purity?
 Is it important?
 Is there a spectrum?
 How much is only due to the discipline and not the research itself?
 - Mention some hazy research blog posts as having more value than thousands of useless papers

+- A great analogy to the uselessness of novelty is to look at patents, every new thing must be novel but what does that really mean?
+- Patents measure novelty but are those the measures of impact or value?
+Think about how this applies to commercial products too, not just academic research